inesarmadabras/feedreaderTests/README.md

 ## How to run?

-*Option 1:* Download repository to your computer and open it in your browser.
+Download repository to your computer.
 Open file index.html in browser.
 The test results will be displayed at the bottom of the page.
+The spec file is in **./jasmine/spec/feedreader.js**

 *Option 2:* Open this link [Frontend Nanodegree FeedReader](https://inesarmadabras.github.io/feedreaderTests)